All content © 199 - 2022 Penny Lane Domestic Appliances. - Brand logos and images for informational purposes only.

 washing machine?

-Losing a sock in your washing machine is
+Losing a sock in your washing

-one of those most annoying of things
+machine is one of those most

-Possibly, your lost sock is still inside the
+Possibly, your lost sock is still inside

-drum, the door seal or maybe in the
+the drum, the door seal or maybe in the

 Pump filter?